Session Talks

 You will need the following information to complete the extended abstract submission process:

-• Extended abstracts must be no more than one A4 page, excluding the title and excluding the name(s) and institutes/companies of the authors and co-authors.
-You must use the provided template (coming soon).
+Extended abstracts must be no more than one A4 page, excluding the title and excluding the name(s) and institutes/companies of the authors and co-authors.
+You must use the provided template.

-• A summary of the extended abstract must be submitted as well; this will be used for promotion purposes if the abstract is accepted.
-(200 words limit)
+A summary of the extended abstract must be submitted as well; this will be used for promotion purposes if the abstract is accepted (50 words limit).

-• Topics: refer to the topic areas listed in the call for abstracts and select the most appropriate ones (max.
+Topics: refer to the topic areas listed and select the most appropriate ones (max.
 2 topic areas) so that the review committee can place your abstract in the appropriate session.

 A good extended abstract consists of an introduction, the main description of theory or method broken down as appropriate and illustrated with figures, conclusions, optional acknowledgements and references.
 It should reflect work that is actually completed at the time of submission and not plans or ideas that are still taking shape in the mind of the author or research that is still highly immature.